LackOfMorals/lackofmorals.github.io/_posts/2023-10-20-Introduction-to-Aura-API.md

     return response.json()["access_token"]
 ```

+Now we can get the OAuth token, what's next?

 ## Endpoints , oh the endpoints
- If you did take a look at the Aura documentation, you'll notice that there's several endpoints that can be used for various operations.
-For our purposes, we'll need to use two
+ If you did take a look at the Aura documentation, you'll notice that there's several endpoints that available for various operations.
+For our purposes, we'll need to use just two:-

  -  /tenants
  -  /instances

+As we have two endpoints to use, it will be helpful to have a function that takes care of network communication otherwise we'll be duplicating code.
+Also you can use this yourself , although you may want to make some improvements.

- We'll write a function that takes an Aura endpoint URL, the HTTP method, oauth token and then return the response as a Python dictionary.
+ We'll write a function that takes the Aura endpoint URL we want to talk to, the HTTP method, our oauth token and then return the response as a Python dictionary.

 ```
 def call_endpoint(aura_endpoint, method, aura_token):